 The protection and preservation of Bald Hill was identified as a high priority by local governments, grassroots environmental groups, and residents since 1976.
 Now, the naming quirk could be fixed.
-After decades of attempts to make a public purchase, there is a proposed agreement between the County of Marin and the nonprofit (MOST) to make Bald Hill proper part of the preserve. t
+After decades of attempts to make a public purchase, there is a proposed agreement between the County of Marin and the nonprofit Marin Open Space Trust (MOST) to make Bald Hill proper part of the preserve.

 On October 11, Marin County Parks will ask the Marin County Open Space District Board of Directors to authorize a purchase and sale agreement with MOST and other requirements.
 Parks would use $850,000 from the County Open Space District acquisition set-aside budget for the purchase, a move that would not affect the County’s General Fund.

 The land, in the shadow of Mount Tamalpais, would increase the preserve’s acreage from 46 to 106 (130%) if the deal is approved.